 Preparations

 FAME should be dissolved in hexane, in 2 mL autosampler vials.
-Samples should not be too concentrated (peak areas over 1000 indicate dilution is needed).
+Samples should not be too concentrated (peak areas over 1000 and peak heights over 100 indicate dilution is needed).

 Consider running a method blank, hexane blank, or standards along with your samples.
 Peaks in a method blank can indicate the introduction of contamination during your FAME extraction.
 Peaks in a hexane blank indicate either contaminated hexane, or contamination within the GC.
 Standards with known peaks are useful for identification of peaks, and can be used for quantification (a series of concentrations produces a calibration curve).